orlof/xcb3-vscode-ext/README.md

 Default `.vscode/tasks.json` defines three tasks:

-* XC=BASIC Compile
+* XC=BASIC Compile File
   * Compiles the current file .bas to .prg
-* XC=BASIC Run
+* XC=BASIC Run File
+  * Compiles the current file and runs it in external emulator
+* XC=BASIC Debug File
-  * Compiles the current file and runs it with Vice
+  * Compiles the current file and runs it in external debugger
-* XC=Basic .d64
+* XC=Basic Build
-  * Compiles the current file and creates disk image
+  * Compiles the current file and creates disk image with external builder

 This default tasks.json provides a starting point for you to define the tasks that your project requires.
 Extension's repository contains some examples of `tasks.json`: